-Instantly identify tree species with our free AI-powered tree species identifier.
+Instantly identify tree species with our AI-powered tree species identifier.
 Simply upload a photo of any tree, and our advanced AI will identify the species, provide detailed information about physical characteristics, habitat, growth requirements, and conservation status to help you better understand and appreciate forest biodiversity.

 Tree species differ in physical characteristics, habitat preferences, growth requirements, and conservation needs.
 Here's a quick overview of the main tree categories: